Dhunki: Production

 The title of the film was suggested by lyricist, Niren Bhatt.

 Soundtrack

 Music for the film is composed by Siddharth Amit Bhavsar and lyrics are written by Niren Bhatt.

 Release

 The film was released on 26 July 2019.
-The film release on video on demand platform Amazon Prime Video on 25 August 2019.
+It released on streaming platform Amazon Prime Video on 25 August 2019.

 Reception

 The film received positive reviews.
 Abhimanyu Mishra writing for The Times of India reviewed it positively saying, "Overall, the film is pleasing to watch.
 Brilliant performances, amazing direction and great music surely come together for an effort that’s praiseworthy.
 If you are a dreamer and want to follow what you desire, Dhunki is what you need."
 He rated it 3.5 out of 5 stars.
 Mid-Day reviewed positively, praised it for acting and details and rated it 3 out of 5 stars.

 Accolades

 Deeksha Joshi won Best Actress-Gujarati award at Critics Choice Film Awards 2020.

 Kaushambi Bhatt won GIFA -Gujarati Iconic Film Award in Best Supporting Actress category.